kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 ---
-title: "StatefulSets"
+title: "Kubernetes StatefulSet in KubeSphere"
 keywords: 'KubeSphere, Kubernetes, StatefulSets, Dashboard, Service'
 description: 'Learn basic concepts of StatefulSets and how to create StatefulSets on KubeSphere.'
 linkTitle: "StatefulSets"
 weight: 10220
 ---

-As a workload API object, a StatefulSet is used to manage stateful applications.
+As a workload API object, a Kubernetes StatefulSet is used to manage stateful applications.
 It is responsible for the deploying, scaling of a set of Pods, and guarantees the ordering and uniqueness of these Pods.

 Like a Deployment, a StatefulSet manages Pods that are based on an identical container specification.
 Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
 These Pods are created from the same specification, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.